 Guided Tours

-Guided tours are available through The Trustees of Reservations, offering visitors in-depth knowledge about the lighthouse’s history, the refuge’s ecology, and the conservation efforts in place.
+The Trustees of Reservations offer guided natural history OSV tours, providing visitors with in-depth knowledge about the lighthouse’s history, the refuge’s ecology, and the conservation efforts in place.
 These tours typically operate from late spring to early fall, and reservations are recommended.

 Visitor Guidelines